pikkatech-eu/Skedula/README.md

 ---

 ### 🚀 Roadmap
+* Up-and-down reordering
 * Drag & drop reordering
-* Editing directly in tree view
-* Custom icons for items
+* Extended styling in extenden properties panel (markdown support)
 * Search/filter
 * Repeater/reminder system (maybe?)
-* Theme support (light/dark)
+* Theme support (light/dark/blue)
-* Auto-save & versioning

 ---

 ### 💬 Naming
-*Skedula* comes from schedula, the Latin word for a small note — the origin of the English “schedule”.
+*Skedula* comes from *schedula*, the Latin word for a small note.

 The name reflects the app’s purpose: a simple place to keep your small notes, plans, and intentions.